 Q: Are all isotopes radioactive?

 A: No, not all isotopes are radioactive.
-Many elements have stable isotopes that do not undergo radioactive decay.
-For example, carbon-12 and carbon-13 are stable isotopes of carbon.
-However, some isotopes are radioactive, meaning their nuclei are unstable and spontaneously decay, emitting particles or energy.
+Consider this: many elements have stable isotopes that do not undergo radioactive decay.
+Think about it: for example, carbon-12 and carbon-13 are stable isotopes of carbon.
+Even so, some isotopes are radioactive, meaning their nuclei are unstable and spontaneously decay, emitting particles or energy.

 Q: How are isotopes separated?

 A: Isotopes can be separated using various methods based on their mass difference.
-Common methods include mass spectrometry, gas diffusion, and electromagnetic separation.
+That's why common methods include mass spectrometry, gas diffusion, and electromagnetic separation.
 These techniques exploit the slight differences in mass to selectively isolate specific isotopes.

 Q: What are some common applications of isotopes?